Demi Moore Shares Photos of Baby Rumer WIllis for Daughter's 31st Birthday

 Happy birthday, Rumer Willis!

-The Once Upon A Time In Hollywood and House Bunny actress and Masked Singer participant turned 31 on Friday and naturally, her mom Demi Moorecelebrated the occasion publicly with some adorable throwback pics.
+The Once Upon a Time ... in Hollywood and House Bunny actress and Masked Singer participant turned 31 on Friday and naturally, her mom Demi Moorecelebrated the occasion publicly with some adorable throwback pics.

 The 56-year-old star posted on her Instagram page late that night a photo of her and ex-husband Bruce Willis' eldest child as a baby, smiling and sitting in front of the steering wheel of a convertible.